Costa Rica Explorer

 Travelling east by private shuttle from San José, then by boat through the canals we come to Tortuguero, an important nesting area for Green and Leatherback sea turtles (seasonal March to June for Leatherbacks, June to September for Green turtles).
 Plenty of opportunity to see a variety of birds and wildlife.
 The beaches around Tortuguero, a sleepy Afro-Caribbean town, host the nesting grounds of a variety of sea turtles.
 Walking paths extend through the village and into the National Park.
 Tortuguero National Park was created in 1975 to protect the four species of sea turtles which nest along the beaches.
 En route to Tortuguero, we may see herons, egrets, spoonbills, as well as amphibians and reptiles like the “Jesus Lizard” (it walks on water) and caimans.
 The tropical rainforest gives way to prime beaches, ideal nesting grounds for Green, Loggerhead, Hawksbill and Leatherback Turtles.
 The latter nests from mid-March to May, the rest from July to September.
 The Caribbean Conservation Center, just outside of town, is an excellent source of information about the turtles and their tropical habitat.
 Estimated Travel Time: 7 hours Approximate Distance: 270 km

 La Fortuna is one of the centres of adventure travel in Costa Rica.
 Here you can try river rafting, moutain bike, caving, horseback riding or take a walk on the active volcano.
 And don’t forget about the hot springs, fed directly by the active volcano.
 One day for lunch, experience an authentic cultural exchange with a local family at Doña Mara's home.
 Doña Mara will welcome the group with a tropical drink at her rancho (gazebo) where she will prepare a delicious lunch on her rustic wood-fired stove.
 We have the opportunity to try making tortillas out of fresh ground corn masa, Dona Mara will show us how to flatten the dough into perfect circles ready for cooking.
 The tortillas will then be served with lunch.
-If you have pre-booked the Costa Rica Adrenaline Theme Pack, your rafting and canyoneering adventures will be on either Day 5 or 6.
+Please note that if you booked the Adrenaline Theme Pack, on day 5 you will have an action packed day with both canyoneering and an option of your choice.
+Canyoneering is approximately 2.5 hours long, with four waterfall repels through the lush rainforests around Costa Rica’s Arenal Volcano.
+For your second option, you can choose ONE of the following: Stand up paddle (2 hours), half day hike (3 hours), venado cave (2 hours) or kayak (2 hours).
 Set on the northern plains of Costa Rica, Arenal Volcano sits on the southeast shore of artificial Lake Arenal (77 square kilometres, or 48 square miles).
 Separating the mountain ranges of Guanacaste and Tilarán, the lake was created by a hydroelectric dam.
 Winds sweeping off the Caribbean Sea reach speeds of 48 to 72 km/hr (30 to 45 mph), across Lake Arenal you can find one of the best locations in the world to go windsurfing.
 The volcano, once quite active, has been in a dormant state since the beginning of 2011 but still is a dramatic backdrop to the town of La Fortuna.
 There are several attractions in the area aside from the lake and volcano.
 It is a birders’ paradise, with over 600 species as permanent residents, and is inhabited by numerous species of frogs.
 You can also enjoy hiking the area’s nature trails, or if you’re more daring, you can opt to climb a ladder to participate in one of the canopy tours and catch a fresh glimpse of the forest greenery.
 After a long day of exploring, you might opt to visit the local hot springs, just the answer to your tired muscles where you can soak in one of the natural thermal baths under the shade of the surrounding canopy.
-Estimated Travel Time: 5 hours Approximate Distance: 200 km

 Travelling across picturesque highlands, we return to San José for one last night in the city.
 Estimated Travel Time: 5 hours Approximate Distance: 190 km